-- Note 1: I used canned pineapple (in fruit juice, not syrup) and canned dark cherries, but fresh fruit will work just fine, just make sure you slice it evenly.
+- Note 1: I used canned pineapple (in fruit juice, not syrup) and canned Maraschino cherries without stems, but fresh fruit will work just fine, just make sure you slice it evenly.

 - Note 2: You might notice my cherries are not as bright as typical cherries in upside down cakes--that’s because I used canned dark cherries, as I just couldn’t justify using maraschino cherries with corn syrup, sugar, AND heavy corn syrup!
 Plus I just actually don’t like maraschino cherries.
 Never have.
 But you could still use maraschino cherries for this recipe if you like them and it will work just fine.

 - Note 3: In addition to the coconut cream in the mixture for the fruit topping, I also used it in my cake ingredients--but a small amount (¼) cup.
 The cake needs a little fat to be so luscious in taste and texture, but you could sub more of the low fat sour cream or applesauce if you’d like to try that.
 I wouldn’t mess with the topping outside of subbing vegan butter.
 I don’t know if it would work with a non-fatty substance.

 - Note 4: My favorite egg replacer is usually flax eggs (ground flaxseed mixed with water), but sometimes I want one that won’t leave brown flecks of seed in my food.
 Bob’s Red Mill Egg Replacer is fantastic for this.
 All you do is mix it with a little water and it gels in under a minute.